felias-fogg/dw-gdbserver/README.md

 ### How to get into and out of debugWIRE mode

 When the MCU is not already in debugWIRE mode,  you must request the switch to debugWIRE mode using the command `monitor debugwire enable` in GDB.
 The debugger will then enable the DWEN fuse and either power-cycles the target by itself (if possible) or ask you to power-cycle the target system.
 Once this is done, the chip will stay in debugWIRE mode, even after terminating the debugging session.
 In other words, when starting the next debug session, the MCU is already in debugWIRE mode.

 You can switch back to normal mode using the command `monitor debugwire disable` before leaving the debugger.
+Inside the Arduino IDE 2 with the ATTinyCore, MiniCore, or MicroCore, you can instead just use the `Burn Bootloader` command in the `Tools` menu.
+The is switch back the MCU to normsal mode and burn the right fudses and the bootloader of this core.

+### Restoring an Arduino Uno R3 to its original state after debugging

+If, after debugging, you want to restore an Arduino Uno or similar board to its original state, two things have to be done:

+1. You need to enable the RESET capacitor again, either by closing the opened solder bridge or by reinserting the removed capacitor.
+My advice is not to do that, but mark the board instead for debug use only.
+In this case, you can also ignore step 2.
+Another possibility is to leave out the capacitor and use a manual reset just before avrdude starts the upload.

+2. You need to reflash the bootloader and set the right fuses.
+In the Arduino IDE, you can do this by using the `Burn Bootloader` command in the `Tools` menu.
+Note that when using MiniCore, this means that the *urboot* bootloader is installed.
+In other words, you then need to use MiniCore when programming the board.

+   If you want to reinstall the original Optiboot bootloader, you have to select `Arduino Uno` as the board under the `Tools` menu and have to use either `Arduino as ISP` or any other simple ISP programmer, e.g.,  USBasp or USBtinyISP, for flashing the bootloader.

 ### Monitor commands